gmazzap/Pentothal/README.md

 $strings = array_filter($data, P\combine(P\isType('string'), P\isNotEmpty()));
 ```

-All the functions in the library are in the Pentothal namespace.
+All the functions in this library are in `Pentothal` namespace.

 ## List of functions